 Yuanyang rice terraces best time to visit, how to get there and how to get around

-Yuanyang rice terraces give their best when they are filled with water.
-Due to the altitude, even though Yuanyang is on the Tropics, the rice it’s harvested only once a year and this means that the fields are filled with water only from November until the beginning of March.
+The best time to visit Yuanyang rice terraces is when the fields are filled with water.
+Due to the elevation, even though Yuanyang is on the Tropics, the rice it’s harvested only once a year and this means that the fields are filled with water only from November until the beginning of March.

-Keep in mind that the bus doesn’t get to Yuanyang but it stops in the town of Xinjie about one hour before your destination.
+Keep in mind that the bus doesn’t get to Yuanyang but it stops in the town of Xinjie about one hour from the rice fields.
 From Xinjie you can take a minivan to your final destination.
 The price should be around 20RMB per person.
-The other solution would be to hire a driver with a car but it will obviously be more expensive.
+The other solution would be to hire a driver but it will obviously be more expensive.

-Once in Yuanyang remember that the three observation platforms are quite far from one another and the best way to get around, since there are no public buses, would be to stop one of the many vans and ask for a lift.
-It should be pretty cheap.
-The only problem would be communicating with the driver especially if you can’t speak mandarin.
-But even if you can many people speak only their dialects so communicating it’s really challenging.
+Once in Yuanyang remember that the three observation platforms are quite scattered around the area.
+The best way to get around, since there are no public buses, is to stop one of the many vans, ask for a lift and show the driver the name of the place you want to get to in Chinese characters.

 Useful tips for your trip

-- Besides the three main platforms I suggest you walk around and explore the villages on the road so that you can see how local people live.
+- Besides the three main platforms, I suggest you walk around and explore the villages nearby so that you can see how local people live.
 Despite what you might think you know about Chinese people, they are really nice and always ready to make new friends especially with 外国人 (foreigners).

 - Bring a good camera and a tripod.
 You’ll need it.
-It’s also a good idea to get an ND filter like the Big Stopper to take pictures with a long exposure.
 Here my guide on how to take better travel photos.

 - To visit Yuanyang you should spend at least two whole days and if you count the time to get there and to go back this means that you’ll have to spend 4 days and 3 nights in Yuanyang (one day to get there, two days to visit the terraces and another day to go back).
-There is a Youth Hostel nearby Duoyishu, the best place for the sunrise, that is quite cheap but very basic.
-The location is ideal though.
-If you want something better you can find some good deals on Booking.com.
+You can find good deals for the hotels on Booking.com.